schoolacco/Tjhe_Unity/Part_B/Ct_Assess3_B.md

 The user will able to use keyboard inputs (and some mouse clicks) to input (refer to the entire **Inputs** section), to summarise the player will be able to move around, in the menu, overworld and battle, the player will be able to interact with the regular menu and battle menu and the player may be able to click in specific places to trigger... some secrets (exact details in the **Inputs** sections)

+i.e.
+* User inputs with directional arrows keys or WASD to move in the corresponding direction (in the menu, in the battle or in the overworld)
+* User inputs with Z, X and C keys to interact with the menu (Z to interact, X to exit the specific part of the menu, C to quickly skip dialogue)
+* User may be able to hover the cursor over specific areas of the screen and click to activate an easter egg
 ---
 ## **Core Gameplay or Simulation Mechanics**
 ---